chrisosaurus/icarus/README.md

 ===========

-So far Icarus only has a lexer and parser (syntactic analysis), work is starting on the analyse (semantic analyse) stage is beginning, there are no backends yet.
+So far Icarus only has a lexer and parser (syntactic analysis), work is starting on the analyse (semantic analyse) stage, there are no backends yet.

 Here is an example of the lex and parse steps in action: